 Program Selection: When reviewing exchange program candidates, the committee not only considers what would be best for the student’s educational experience but also how the student will represent the Graduate School of Management (GSM).
 A student’s selection will be based on the following:

 - Academic goals and motivation

 - Potential to successfully adapt to a different environment and a new educational system

-We will send selected students a Letter of Acceptance and explain next steps to prepare for your studies abroad.
+We will send selected students a Letter of Acceptance and explain the next steps to prepare for their studies abroad.
 Applicants may also be chosen as “alternates” in case one of those selected withdraws from the program.

 You will be required to pay for all travel costs, including flights and living expenses in Finland, meals, and any personal expenses.

 - All international LUT Summer School students will be provided a furnished single room in shared apartments (2-3 rooms per apartment, shared bathroom/shower and kitchen) in the Lappeenranta Student Housing Foundation LOAS.
 The residences are within easy walking distance of the university.
 If you prefer to stay somewhere else during the LUT Summer School, you will need to arrange the accommodation yourself.

 - Please note that the optional extracurricular weekend trip must be paid separately by students, as it is not included in the social program.
 For more information, check out the weekend trip.
 Please contact your program manager for further details.